-1.8.4 Employees who are bound by this Agreement as at 12 June 2023 and on that day were on approved unpaid leave under Part 4 of this collective agreement are entitled, upon application, to receive the \$3,000 payment on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before Term 1, 2025 for those on parental leave.
+1.8.4 Employees who are bound by this Agreement as at [date of ratification] and on that day were on approved unpaid leave under Part 4 of this collective agreement are entitled, upon application, to receive the \$3,000 payment on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 30-August 2024Term 1, 2025 for those on parental leave.
 For the \$3,000 payment, the amount payable will be based on the teacher's FTTE as at their last working day before going on leave.